Watch Architects return in the dramatic video for new single 'Animals'

 ‘Animals’ has been accompanied today (October 20) by its Dan Searle-directed video, which features members of Architects performing the song as well as plenty of smoke — check it out below.

-It is not yet clear whether ‘Animals’ has kicked off a new album campaign by Architects, or whether it will be a stand-alone single.
+Architects haven’t yet clarified whether ‘Animals’ has kicked off a new album campaign, or if it will simply serve as a stand-alone single.

 Speaking to Kerrang! late last year, vocalist Sam Carter spoke about being encouraged by “a definite shift in attitudes” that he’s seen from the younger generation, saying that he can “be hopeful for the future”.